 ● Prepare a structure for your answers in your preparation phase and use the same throughout.
 Say, if you decide to follow INTRODUCTION, EXPLANATION, TWO SIDES OF COIN AND WAY FORWARD approach, just fit in the content under these heads in your every answer.
 Of course, with little modifications.

-● The focus should not be on the quantity but quality of content and consider following a broader and multidimensional approach.
+● The focus should not be on the quantity but the quality of content and consider following a broader and multidimensional approach.

-So, if the question is on “water crises” in India, don’t limit yourself to one aspect, may be, over extraction of underground water.
+So, if the question is on “water crises” in India, don’t limit yourself to one aspect, maybe, over-extraction of underground water.
 Rather, use the opportunity to answer from the lens of a generalist and commoner.

 So, as a common man what do you think is leading to water stress?
-Is it the over extraction of water alone or behavioral and lifestyle pattern, infrastructure and political issues, industrial use and contamination, water intensive cropping etc are the few other reasons as well?
+Is it the over-extraction of water alone or behavioral and lifestyle pattern, infrastructure and political issues, industrial use, and contamination, water-intensive cropping etc are the few other reasons as well?

 And if it talks about the impact of water crises then is it only the accessibility that is suffering or the health deteriorating or our dependence on other countries for water increasing or there is a fear of displacement of few communities because of loss of habitat are few other factors to be considered?

-Remember, the answer should provide an insight in to the topic while maintaining the balance and rationality in answer writing.
+Remember, the answer should provide an insight into the topic while maintaining the balance and rationality in answer writing.

-● Use the power of visualisation.
-You don’t have to sketch your favorite “avenger” on paper but sure you can use flowchart/map outline to make your point count.
+● Use the power of visualization You don’t have to sketch your favorite “avenger” on paper but sure you can use flowchart/map outline to make your point count.
 After all, the examiner won’t be interested in your narration but he means business.